What My Husband Taught Me About Domestic Violence

 If a man is so jealous of you having contact with any other man that he flies into a rage or prevents you from making your own choices in any way, this isn't love and it isn't loyalty.
 It doesn't mean he thinks you're so beautiful that he can't allow you to walk down the street or talk to others.
 It means he has a mental or emotional problem that he needs help for.

-So may young and also older women wrap up their entire self-esteem in the opinion of an abuser that they will do almost anything to please them or gain their trust.
+So many young (and older women!) wrap their entire self-esteem up in the opinion of an abuser that they will do almost anything to please them or gain their trust.
 Unfortunately, there will never be trust, and that type of person will never be pleased with you or happy with you in any way.
 It's not about you.
 It's about their sickness.

 An abuser will never be happy with themselves either, especially if they never get help for their issues.
 And help is something an abusive person needs to seek on their own.
 No one else can fix them.
 No one.